 - 55+ Island Packers Ferry Round Trip Discount.
 Island Packers Ferry offers a $5 discount to all riders 55 and older.
 We are passing along this savings to you.
 Simply note that you are 55+ on your registration form and deduct $5 from your meeting fee.

 - Ventura Harbor and Island Packers Ferry.
 Your registration fee includes travel to Santa Cruz Island via Island Packers Ferry.
 It also includes parking at the Island Packers Ferry terminal parking lot during the meeting.
-The ferry departs the terminal promptly at 9:00 am, be sure to allow yourself plenty of time for parking your vehicle, checking in the with meeting team and getting your ferry ticket, and then loading your personal gear onto the ferry.
+The ferry departs the terminal promptly at 9:00 am, and Island Packer’s REQUIRES all passengers to be at the dock NO LATER than 8:00 am.
+Be sure to allow yourself plenty of time for parking your vehicle, checking in the with meeting team and getting your ferry ticket, and then loading your personal gear onto the ferry.

 - Sleeping Options.
 There are a very limited number of private rooms (with double or queen beds); five rooms with various numbers of bunk beds in them, and a large flat outdoor area suitable for tents.
+(Link to a UCSB document that has photos of some of the rooms.)
 When submitting your registration form for the meeting indicate your preferred sleeping option.
 The sleeping spaces will be assigned on a first come/first reserved basis, but the planning team reserves the option to adjust assigned sleeping areas for special circumstances.

 - Gear.
 Participants need to provide their own sleeping bags, pillows, towels, soaps, shampoos and other personal clothing and gear.

 - Water Conservation.
 There is limited potable water available on the island.
 Please plan to take short, infrequent showers and conserve water whenever possible.